brandonbloom/test2/SPEC.md

 function on each test-fn's metadata, and only run tests for which this passes.

+There are helpers available in `test2.api.runners` to make it easy to find test-fns and turn them into test-results.

 Runners are what you'd write if you want to make a lib that runs test concurrently, or watches for changes and re-runs tests as you save your files.

 ### Reporter

+Signature: (reporter test-results)

 Reporter are functions that take a seq of test-results and do something special with them.